-MINIMIZATION PROCEDURES USED BY THE NATIONAL SECURITY AGENCY ENSO CONNECTION WITH ACQUISITIONS OF FOREIGN INTELLIGENCE INFORMATION PURSUANT TO SECTION 702 OF THE FOREIGN INTELLIGENCE ALL SURVEILLANCE ACT OF 1978, AS AMENDED SURVEILLANCE ACT OF 1978, AS AMENDED
+MINIMIZATION PROCEDURES USED BY THE NATIONAL SEZULATION AGENCY IN CONNECTION WITH ACQUISITIONS OF FOREIGN INTELLIGENCE INFORMATION PURSUANT TO SECTION 702 OF THE FOREIGN AN TELLIGENCE SURVEILLANCE ACT OF 1978, AS AMENDED

-- (U) Section 1 Applicability and Scope - (U) These National Security Agency (NSA) minimization procedures apply to the acquisition, retention, use, and dissemination of information, including non-publicly available information concerning unconsenting United States persons, that is acquired by targeting non-United States persons reasonably believed to be located outside the United States in accordance with section 702 of the Foreign Intelligence Surveillance Act of 1978, as amended (FISA or "the Act"). - (U) If NSA determines that it must take action in apparent departure from these minimization procedures to protect against an immediate threat to human life (e.g., force protection or hostage situations) and that it is not feasible to obtain a timely modification of these procedures, NSA may take such action immediately.
-NSA will report the action taken to the Office of the Director of National Intelligence and to the National Security Division of the Department of Justice, which will promptly notify the Foreign Intelligence Surveillance Court of such activity. - (S/NF) Nothing in these procedures shall restrict NSA's performance of lawful oversight functions of its personnel or systems, or lawful oversight functions of the Department of Justice's National Security Division, Office of the Director of National Intelligence, or the applicable Offices of the Inspectors General.
-Additionally, nothing in these procedures shall restrict NSA's ability to conduct vulnerability or network assessments using information acquired pursuant to section 702 of the Act in order to ensure that NSA systems are not or have not been compromised.
-Notwithstanding any other section in these procedures, information used by NSA to conduct vulnerability or network assessments may be retained for one year solely for that limited purpose.
-Any information retained for this purpose may be disseminated only in accordance with the applicable provisions of these procedures. - (U) For the purposes of these procedures, the terms "National Security Agency" and "NSA personnel" refer to any employees of the National Security Agency/Central Security Service ("NSA/CSS" or "NSA") and any other personnel engaged in Signals Intelligence (SIGINT) operations authorized pursuant to section 702 of the Act if such operations are executed under the direction, authority, or control of the Director, NSA/Chief, CSS (DIRNSA). - (U) Section 2 Definitions - (U) In addition to the definitions in sections 101 and 701 of the Act, the following definitions will apply to these procedures:
+Section 1 - Applicability and Scope (U)

+These National Security Agency (NSA) minimization procedures apply to the acquisition, retention, use, and dissemination of non-publicly available information concerning unconsenting United States persons that is acquired by targeting non-United States persons reasonably believed to be located outside the United States in accordance with section 702 of the Foreign Intelligence Surveillance Act of 1978, as amended ("the Act").
+(U)

+If NSA determines that it must take action in apparent departure from these minimization procedures to protect against an immediate threat to human life (e.g., force protection or hostage situations) and that it is not feasible to obtain a timely modification of these procedures, NSA may take such action immediately.
+NSA will report the action taken to the Office of the Director of National Intelligence and to the National Security Division of the Department of Justice, which will promptly notify the Foreign Intelligence Surveillance Court of such activity.
+(U)

+For the purposes of these procedures, the terms "National Security Agency" and "NSA personnel" refer to any employees of the National Security Agency/Central Security Service ("NSA/CSS" or "NSA") and any other personnel engaged in Signals Intelligence (SIGINT) operations authorized pursuant to section 702 of the Act if such operations are executed under the direction, authority, or control of the Director, NSA/Chief, CSS (DIRNSA).
+(U)

+Section 2 - Definitions (U)

+In addition to the definitions in sections 101 and 701 of the Act, the following definitions will apply to these procedures:

+- (a) Acquisition means the collection by NSA or the FBI through electronic means of a nonpublic communication to which it is not an intended party.
+(U) - (b) Communications concerning a United States person include all communications in which a United States person is discussed or mentioned, except where such communications reveal only publicly-available information about the person.
+(U) - (c) Communications of a United States person include all communications to which a United States person is a party.
+(U)

-Derived From: NSA/CSSM 1-52
+Derived From: NSA/CSSM 1-52 Dated: 20070108 Declassify On: 20320108 TOP SECRET//COMINT//NOFORN//20310108

-Dated: 20070108

-Declassify On: 20320108